coolshou/qgitx/README.md

 	<Space>       Scroll content down one page
 	u             Scroll content up 18 lines
 	d             Scroll content down 18 lines

-###Directory tree
-From menu or toolbar button it is possible to show a side panel with tree view of repository files and directories.

-Double clicking on a file opens file annotation window.
-With 'filter by tree' button it is possible to compress revision list to show only selected files/directories in tree view.

-Tree view supports multi-selection.
-When you right click on a file on tree view a context sensitive pop-up menu is shows with available commands.

 ###Working dir changes
 When 'Check working dir' flag is set, as example from main view context